 Unfortunately, illegal abattoirs cannot be controlled or inspected to ensure they are respecting food hygiene standards.
 There can be no guarantee that meat coming from stolen animals is not contaminated with bacteria that could pose a serious risk to any humans who might consume it.

-Nobody in their right mind would want to buy meat prepared by an amateur who has no food safety training, in premises that do not comply with official standards… Or would they?
-All the evidence points towards a growing black market that will prove difficult to crack for as long as there are people willing to buy the produce.
+Nobody in their right mind would want to buy meat prepared by an amateur who has no food safety training, on premises that do not comply with official standards… Or would they?
+All the evidence points towards a growing black market that will prove difficult to crack for as long as there are people willing to buy the product.